 Iron is essential to some of the most important bodily functions.
 According to the University of California San Francisco Health, it is essential for blood production.
 The mineral is a central component of hemoglobin, or the substance in red blood cells that transports oxygen from your lungs throughout your body.
 About 70 percent of the body’s iron is found in hemoglobin.
 It is also found in muscle cells called myoglobin, which accepts, stores, transports, and releases oxygen

 Iron also plays a role in certain proteins essential for respiration and energy metabolism, enzymes involved in the synthesis of collagen and neurotransmitters, and it is an important part of proper immune function.

-Others susceptible to iron deficiency include people who have heavy menstrual bleeding, cancer patients, frequent blood donors, those who have gastrointestinal disorders or who have had gastrointestinal surgery, people with heart failure, and athletes.
+Those susceptible to iron deficiency include pregnant people, people who have heavy menstrual bleeding, cancer patients, frequent blood donors, those who have gastrointestinal disorders or who have had gastrointestinal surgery, people with heart failure, and athletes.
 Research has shown that those who engage in regular, intense exercise may require 30-70 percent more iron than the average person.